KhronosGroup/Vulkan-ValidationLayers/docs/error_object.md

 ## Location

-It is very important to know "where" in a function call the error occured, this is where the `Location` object comes in.
+It is very important to know "where" in a function call the error occurred, this is where the `Location` object comes in.

 inside `chassis.cpp` we generate the starting `Location` for `ErrorObject`.
 From here inside each function, we can append what we need